Elizabeth Taylor: Illness and death

-Taylor's health increasingly declined during the last two decades of her life and she rarely attended public events after 1996.
-Taylor had serious bouts of pneumonia in 1990 and 2000, two hip replacement surgeries in the mid-1990s, a surgery for a benign brain tumor in 1997, and successful treatment for skin cancer in 2002.
+Taylor's health increasingly declined during the last two decades of her life, and she rarely attended public events after 1996.
+She had serious bouts of pneumonia in 1990 and 2000, two hip replacement surgeries in the mid-1990s, surgery for a benign brain tumor in 1997, and successful treatment for skin cancer in 2002.
 She used a wheelchair due to her back problems and was diagnosed with congestive heart failure in 2004.
-She died of the illness aged 79 on March 23, 2011, at Cedars-Sinai Medical Center in Los Angeles, six weeks after being hospitalized.
-Her funeral took place the following day at the Forest Lawn Memorial Park in Glendale, California.
-The service was a private Jewish ceremony presided by Rabbi Jerome Cutler.
+She died of the illness at Cedars-Sinai Medical Center in Los Angeles on March 23, 2011, at age 79, six weeks after being hospitalized.
+Her funeral took place the following day at Forest Lawn Memorial Park in Glendale, California.
+The service was a private Jewish ceremony presided over by Rabbi Jerome Cutler.
 At Taylor's request, the ceremony began 15 minutes behind schedule, as, according to her representative, "She even wanted to be late for her own funeral."
 She was entombed in the cemetery's Great Mausoleum.